-- BB will provide at least one internship per semester to a Cannabis Education Center ("CEC") student who lives in Holyoke and is 21 years of age or older. - o BB will partner up with the Cannabis Education Center ("CEC"), a program created by the Holyoke Community College and the Cannabis Community Care and Research Network.
+- BB will provide at least one internship per semester to a Cannabis Education Center ("CEC") student who lives in Holyoke and is 21 years of age or older. - BB will partner up with the Cannabis Education Center ("CEC"), a program created by the Holyoke Community College and the Cannabis Community Care and Research Network.
 This is a workforce development program that provides our employees and/or potential employees a quality education, training, and other business resources.
 The purpose of partnering with CEC is to create an innovative learning space for those interested in joining the cannabis workforce as an employee or entrepreneur.
 The program will include classroom instructions and internship opportunities and provide priority access, training, and technical assistance to those who have been negatively impacted by the war on drugs.
-BB will support this effort in order to increase the pool of potential employees coming to our facility with real knowledge of the marijuana industry and practical experience.
+BB will support this effort in order

-- By the end of BB's first year, BB will provide one scholarship (a donation up to \$4,000) for a CEC student who lives in Holyoke and is 21 years of age or older. - BB will positively impact Holyoke through targeted donations and supporting the efforts of local organizations such as, but not limited to, OneHolyoke CDC ("OHCDC"), a non-profit organization whose focus is dedicated to improving housing for low-and moderate-income Holyoke residents. - BB is committed to volunteering, at a minimum of four OHCDC events annually, and will team up with OHCDC to positively affect and participate in events to help increase community engagement in disproportionate areas.
-In recent years, OHCDC has expanded its community service outreach efforts and is now known for hosting various community events, e.g., Library mini- golf event, that engages the community.
+- to increase the pool of potential employees coming to our facility with real knowledge of the marijuana industry and practical experience. - ❖ By the end of BB's first year, BB will provide one scholarship (a donation up to \$4,000) for a CEC student who lives in Holyoke and is 21 years of age or older, with priority given to students who are of color who live or grew up in Holyoke. - BB will positively impact Holyoke through targeted donations and supporting the efforts of local organizations such as, but not limited to, OneHolyoke CDC ("OHCDC"), a non-profit organization whose focus is dedicated to improving housing for low-and moderate-income Holyoke residents. - BB is committed to volunteering, at a minimum of four OHCDC events annually, and will team up with OHCDC to positively affect and participate in events to help increase community engagement in disproportionate areas.
+In recent years, OHCDC has expanded its community service outreach efforts and is now known for hosting various community events, e.g., Library minigolf event, that engages the community.